TrifectaTechnologies/backbone-prototype/readme.md

 This is an example app using Backbone.js with an AmplifyJS AJAX back-end abstraction layer.
 This is an experiment to serve as a prototype and example for future development directions.

+## Usage

+See the [HTML5 boilerplate docs](http://html5boilerplate.com/docs/) for more details.

+### Dev version:

+Point apache at the root directory.

+### Production Build Version:

+From the build directory, run `ant build`, point apache at the publish directory.

 ## License

 ### Major components: